-We will share our list of Jeep Wrangler years to avoid based on common issues that are reoccurring on almost all the Jeep Wranglers manufactured in the said year.
+We will share our list of Jeep Wrangler years to avoid based on common issues reoccurring in almost all the Jeep Wranglers manufactured in the said year.

-The most common Jeep Wrangler issues we will focus on to help us list Jeep Wranglers years to avoid are electrical problems, suspension problems, engine problems, fuel system problems, and transmission problems.
+The most common Jeep Wrangler issues we will focus on to help us list Jeep Wrangler years to avoid are electrical, suspension, engine, fuel system, and transmission problems.

-Most people say Jeep Wranglers are not reliable due to the high cost of repair parts and the frequency of repairs.
-But amongst the list of most abused SUVs in the market are the Jeep Wrangler, they are the most used offroading SUVs in the market, and people love them for their offroading and performance capabilities, however, they are not immune to problems and some years have more problems than others.
+Most people say Jeep Wranglers are unreliable due to the high cost of repair parts and the frequency of repairs.
+But amongst the most abused SUVs in the market are the Jeep Wrangler, the most used offroading SUV.
+People love Jeep Wranglers for their offroading and performance capabilities; however, they are not immune to problems; some years have more problems than others.

-In this guide, we list down the top 5 Jeep wrangler years to avoid, and the reason why you should avoid them if you are in the market looking to buy an old Jeep.
+This guide lists the top 5 Jeep Wrangler years to avoid and why you should avoid them if you want to buy an old Jeep.

 Which Jeep Wrangler Years to Avoid and Why?